castacks/tartan_drive/README.md

 ![atv_terrain](https://user-images.githubusercontent.com/23179345/133315890-9cbb982f-4ac5-4640-88b3-319c10a2d43a.png)

 ## Download the Data
-Data are available via ```azcopy https://tartandrive.blob.core.windows.net/dataset-icra22/<FILENAME>.tar.gz```.
+Data are available via ```azcopy copy https://tartandrive.blob.core.windows.net/dataset-icra22/<FILENAME>.tar.gz```.
 The list of files is given in ```azfiles.txt```.
 Each file is a compressed folder of several rosbags.
 Each file is roughly 100GB.

 ## Dependencies